catseye/The-Dossier/article/Perspective on Text Adventures.md

 Giving it a plot and other narrative elements, though, does not improve this property; it does does not improve the text adventure as a _mode of exploration_.

-But as I said, I'm still developing this theory, so I'm not even entirely sure what it means yet.
-But I just thought I'd raise the point.
+But as I said, I'm still developing this theory, and I'm not entirely sure what I mean by it yet, so take it for whatever it's worth.
+I just thought I'd raise the point.

-What I do know is that, long before I had heard of the word "psychogeography", I used a term I made up myself, "locationness", to describe something extremely similar.
+What I do know is that, long before I had heard of the word "psychogeography", I used a term I made up myself, "locationness", to describe something extremely closely related.
 And one of the ways I could try to describe locationness is to say that a place has locationness if it would make a good location in a text adventure.

 [Zork I]: Classic%20Text%20Adventures.md#zork-i
 [African Adventure: In Search of Dr. Livingston]: Text%20Adventures%20of%20Note.md#african-adventure-in-search-of-dr-livingston